 There are endless choices for fonts but that doesn’t mean you should consider them all.
 Most graphic designers recommend sticking to just one or two fonts per sign and pick fonts that are clear and easy to read.
 Avoid cursive fonts and make sure you pick a font size that is large enough to read at a distance, especially if your target market is Baby Boomers.
 San Serif fonts like Arial, Calibri, Helvetica, and Avant Garde are a few examples.
 The more words you add to your retail graphic design the more important it is to pick a simple, clean, and highly legible fonts.

 Retail interior graphic design may require a different color scheme than exterior graphic design so adjust accordingly.
-You can also use colors to promote a specific season (think green, red and gold for a Christmas promotion) or to support your brand (pick colours that compliment your logo or are in your brand’s color scheme).
+You can also use colored vinyl graphics to promote a specific season (think green, red and gold for a Christmas promotion) or to support your brand (pick colours that compliment your logo or are in your brand’s color scheme).
+For more information, visit our article entitled, “Why Color Presentation Printing.”

 It is also important to consider how people who are color blind may see your sign.
 The following color combinations are hard for people who are color blind to see, so best to avoid them in your retail signage and graphic design: